pedromsmoreira/pms/README.md

 Create a system that allow someone to search for pets that need adoption.
 This system should also provide an easy access to a Veterinarians and Pet Hospitals Network, making it simple to share data between them.
 This system should also allow pets to be advertised for adoption and where they are and their conditions.
 Mainly make things simple enough to facilitate the adoption of abandoned pets.
-Register former pets ouwner who abandoned a pet and place them in a blacklist.
+Register former pets owner who abandoned a pet and place them in a blacklist.
 This will prevent pets from being placed/adopted by owners who won't really care about them.

 ## Repository structure